Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Review of Related Past Work on Data Skeletonisation Algorithms

 \textbf{Skeletonisation via Reeb graphs}.
 Starting from a noisy sample $C$ of an unknown graph $G$ with a scale parameter $\al$, X.~Ge et al. \cite{GSBW11} considered the Reeb graph of the Vietoris-Rips complex on $C$ at a scale $\al$, see Definition~\ref{dfn:Cech+VR}.

-\textbf{The $\al$-Reeb graph} $G$ was introduced by F.~Chazal et al. \cite{CS15} for a metric space $X$ at a user-defined scale $\al$, see Definition~\ref{dfn:alpha-Reeb}.
-If $X$ is $\ep$-close to an unknown graph with edges of minimum length $8\ep$, the output $G$ is $34(\be(G) + 1)\ep$-close to the input $X$, where $\be(G)$ is the first Betti number of $G$, see \cite[Theorem~4.9]{CS15}.
+\textbf{The $\al$-Reeb graph} $G$ was introduced by F.~Chazal et al. \cite{chazal2015gromov} for a metric space $X$ at a user-defined scale $\al$, see Definition~\ref{dfn:alpha-Reeb}.
+If $X$ is $\ep$-close to an unknown graph with edges of minimum length $8\ep$, the output $G$ is $34(\be(G) + 1)\ep$-close to the input $X$, where $\be(G)$ is the first Betti number of $G$, see \cite[Theorem~4.9]{chazal2015gromov}.
 The $\al$-Reeb graph has a metric, but isn't embedded into any space even if $C \subset \R^2$.
-The algorithm has the fast time $O(n\log n)$ for $n$ points of $X$.
+The algorithm has the fast time $O(n\log n)$ for $n$ input points of $X$.

-\textbf{The Mapper} \cite{SMG07} extends any clustering algorithm and outputs a network of interlinked clusters and needs a user-defined filter function $f:C\to\R$, which helps to link different clusters of a cloud $C$.
-M.~Carri\'ere et al. \cite[Theorem 5.2]{stabilityMapper} found an explicit connection between Mapper and the Reeb graph through an intermediate MultiNerve Mapper.
-This insight has led to stability guarantees for the persistence diagram of the Mapper output, bounding the amount of perturbation of the persistence diagram of the output graph by an expression related to the amount of perturbation of the user-defined filter function $f$.
+\textbf{Mapper} \cite{singh2007topological} extends any clustering and outputs a network of interlinked clusters by using a user-defined filter function $f:C\to\R$, which helps to link different clusters of a cloud $C$.
+M.~Carri\'ere et al. \cite[Theorem 5.2]{stabilityMapper} found a connection between Mapper and the Reeb graph via MultiNerve Mapper.

 \textbf{Metric graph reconstruction}.
 M.~Aanjaneya et al. \cite{ACCGGM12} studied a related problem approximating a metric on a large input graph $Y$ by a metric on a small output graph $\hat X$.
 Let $Y$ be a good $\ep$-approximation to an unknown graph $X$.
-Then \cite[Theorem~2]{ACCGGM12} is the first guarantee for the existence of a homeomorphism $X \to \hat X$ that distorts the metrics on $X$ and $\hat X$ with a multiplicative factor $1 + c\ep$ for $c > \frac{30}{b}$, where $b > 14.5\ep$ is the length of a shortest edge of the unknown $X$.
+Then \cite[Theorem~2]{ACCGGM12} is the first guarantee for the existence of a homeomorphism $X \to \hat X$ that distorts the metrics on $X$ and $\hat X$ with a multiplicative factor $1 + c\ep$ for $c > \frac{30}{b}$, where $b > 14.5\ep$ is the length of the shortest edge of $X$.

-\textbf{The graph reconstruction by discrete Morse theory} (DMT).
-The recent paper by T.~Dey et al. \cite{dey2018graph} has substantially improved the discrete Morse-based framework and has proved new homotopy guarantees when an input is a density function $\rho:K\to\R$ (usually, on a regular grid $K$), which `concentrates' around a hidden graph $G$.
-The key advantage of this approach is the unbounded noise model that allows outliers far away from the underlying graph $G$.
+\textbf{Graph reconstruction by discrete Morse theory}.
+A Homological Spanning Forest \cite{molina2012homological} uses a given pixel grid of 2D images, hence cannot be applied to an arbitrary point cloud $C$.
+Similarly, the recent algorithm by T.~Dey et al. \cite{dey2018graph} in addition to a cloud $C$ requires a density field $\rho:\R^d\to\R$ (usually on a regular grid), which `concentrates' around a hidden graph.
+Section~\ref{sec:experiments} compares the three algorithms that accept an input cloud $C$ without any extra structure.